Can you beat it? The NZ car that has clocked up two million kilometres

 Hebley averages around 5000km per week, hence why he gets it serviced every fortnight.

 "I broke down one morning in one of my vans.
 I rang John Sherman from Guthrie's and he came out and helped me.
-I have been getting all of my servicing done since then."
+I have been getting all of my servicing done here since."

 Hebley got the 1993 Toyota Corolla in 2000; it had only done 80,000 kilometres at that point.